guillermoSb/notes/Libros/Learning Domain Driven Design.md

 ## Transaction Script
 On this approach we use direct comunication with the database via `SQL` and include the use of transactions.
 The approach should be ==all or nothing==.
 A common mistake is using different transactions on the same funciton, leading to inconsistent results.
-Other thing can be that the transaction succeeds but the service in charge of sending a resp
+Other thing can be that the transaction succeeds but the service in charge of sending a response fails, in that case the client might try again but that can duplicate the action.
+We can use this approach for very simple business logic.

+## Active Record
+An active record is an object that includes basic CRUD operations.
+It is the next level of abstraction after transactions.
+For example we can create a object called `User` like Sequelize and we need to implement methods to save it, remove it, find one, etc. We can use this approach for simple business logic with complex data structures.

+	Neither of these two should be used for core sub domains.